stanford-futuredata/FAST/docs/setup_docker.md

 ## **Remove all Docker Containers and Images**

+!!! warning
-WARNING: ONLY DO THIS WHEN YOU WANT TO REMOVE ALL DOCKER CONTAINERS AND IMAGES!!!
+    ONLY DO THIS WHEN YOU WANT TO REMOVE ALL DOCKER CONTAINERS AND IMAGES!!!

 This step will free up lots of space on your computer.